hashicorp/packer/website/source/docs/builders/amazon-chroot.html.md

 }
 ```

-# Example using `from_scratch`
+## Building From Scratch

 This example demonstrates the essentials of building an image from scratch.
 A
 15G gp2 (SSD) device is created (overriding the default of standard/magnetic).
 The device setup commands partition the device with one partition for use as an
 HVM image and format it ext4.
 This builder block should be followed by
 provisioning commands to install the os and bootloader.

 ``` {.javascript}